datalit/onenergy/README.md

-# onenergy
+# Ontario Energy Use Data Cleaning

-This repository is created to show the data cleansing process using Pandas.
+This repository is created to show the data cleansing steps using Pandas.
 The data being cleaned is the [Ontario energy use and green house gases emitted by the Broader Public Sector data](http://www.ontario.ca/data/energy-use-and-greenhouse-gas-emissions-broader-public-sector).

 ##Description:
 ###Energy use and greenhouse gas emissions for the Broader Public Sector